The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 When painful thoughts arise, the body tends to contract as though attacked.
 To the brain, the bracing itself registers as evidence of lingering danger.
 We find ourselves ruminating—the brain circling a problem no action can resolve—only to reinforce the stress and contraction.
 The thoughts never settle.

 As self-contraction grows chronic, the body representation heightens further, sharpening the divide between here and out there.
 We become bounded, isolated selves.
-The more prominent the self-world boundary, the more palpable the sense of something finite within it, vulnerable to all that lies outside.
+A prominent boundary makes what it encloses feel finite, vulnerable to all that lies outside.
 In defending ourselves, we only deepen our insecurity.
 The loop sustains itself independently of the stressors that originally set it in motion.

 Self-contraction is not, however, an inevitable feature of human experience.
 The pattern naturally loses its grip as we recognize that it no longer serves us.
 What stands in the way is not the release itself but unlearning the deep-seated instinct that makes contraction feel necessary in the first place.